justin2004/weblog/DRAFTS/1G/README.md

 When it comes to future use cases, in my experience, all roads lead to (data) integration.
 TODO post about the sv story.

-RDF/SPARQL is specifically designed with data integration in mind (global URIs, federated queries, etc.).
+RDF/SPARQL is specifically designed with data integration in mind (global URIs, federated queries, a single representation pattern (the triple), etc.).

 ```
 ... we often see information architects prefer the features of the RDF model because of a good fit with use cases for data alignment, master data management, and data exchange.